 Aphids

-The best way to rid your crop is to spray with a mixture of neem oil spray with a few drops of insecticidal soap, and to sprinkle a generous dusting of diatomaceous earth (food grade) around the base of the plants.
-Ladybugs are also a great line of defense.
+To treat the issue, spray plants with a neem oil solution combined with a few drops of insecticidal soap, and apply a generous layer of food-grade diatomaceous earth around the base of the plants.
+Introducing beneficial insects like ladybirds can also help control aphids naturally.

 Thrips